Jules Verne: The writer who inspired space exploration – DW – 01/03/2025

 Jules Verne: The writer who inspired space explorationJanuary 3, 2025

-Yet more of Verne’s predictions of world-changing technologies were still far from being realized when he died.
-Being able to orbit the moon on a spaceship, as he depicted in his 1865 novel Around the Moon, seemed like a distant fantasy.
-But it came true just sixty years later with NASA’s Apollo 8 mission in 1968.
+Yet more of Verne's predictions of world-changing technologies were still far from being realized when he died.
+Being able to orbit the moon on a spaceship, as he depicted in his 1865 novel "From the Earth to the Moon," seemed like a distant fantasy.
+But it came true just 60 years later with NASA's Apollo 8 mission in 1968.

 Verne's brilliance lay in the way he vividly imagined how existing technologies might be developed, then embedded his ideas in exciting adventure stories.

-This fascinating combination of fact and fiction makes Verne's novels ideal for stimulating interest in science and technology even today, despite all the progress since they were written.
-That’s why Verne’s stories inspired countless scientists and inventors, and still do today.
+This fascinating combination of fact and fiction have made Verne's novels ideal for stimulating interest in science and technology, despite all the progress since they were written.
+That's why Verne’s stories have inspired countless scientists and inventors, and continue to do so today.
 Here are four such examples.

 Simon Lake (1866-1945), submarine designer